Upcycle your beloved clothing

 Everyone’s got a couple of favourite pieces in their wardrobe, but what happens when you lose that loving feeling towards them?
 Take a second to think before looking over at your recycling bin – with a bit of creativity and some DIY skills, you can refashion and boldly change your clothes so that you’ll love them even more.

 It’s time to upcycle your beloved clothes.
 Keep reading for ideas on how to upcycle clothes.

 Second: it’s better for the planet.
-Sewing a patch onto your trousers or fitting a new lining into your jacket instead of throwing them away reduces the amount of clothes that will end up languishing in a landfill.
+Sewing a patch onto your trousers or fitting a new lining into your jacket instead of throwing them away reduces the number of clothes that will end up languishing in a landfill.

 Upcycled clothing ideas